movementlabsxyz/movement-docs/docs/general/TestNet/high_level_architecture.md

 ## Sequencing

-In order to protect the DA layer from spam, only certain [full nodes](./node_level_architecture.md#full-node) receive authorization to sequence transactions in ordered transaction-batches (called pre-DA blocks).
+In order to protect the DA layer from spam, only certain [full nodes](./node_level_architecture.md#full-node) receive authorization to sequence transactions in ordered transaction-batches (called proto-blocks).
 These full nodes provide basic sequencing for transactions ingressed from the users.
-The full node then sends the pre-DA block to the DA service using the [DA light node](node_level_architecture.md#da-light-node).
+The full node then sends the proto-block to the DA service using the [DA light node](node_level_architecture.md#da-light-node).

-The DA service sequences the pre-DA blocks and provides the final ordering of transactions to the network in L2-blocks.
+The DA service sequences the proto-blocks and provides the final ordering of transactions to the network in L2-blocks.

 ## Settlement